 \section{Abstract}

-The drug development process is not only time and resource-consuming but also has a low probability of success.
-Recent advances in machine learning and deep learning technology have reduced costs and improved pharmaceutical research and development. \textit{De novo} drug design with desired biological activities is crucial for developing novel therapeutics for patients.
-It is also an important step to keep the drug discovery pipeline moving forward.
-Artificial intelligence has pushed the limit of conventional drug design approaches, and quantum computing has demonstrated its advantages in different applications, e.g., solving routing problems and stock price forecasting.
-We proposed a hybrid quantum-classical generative adversarial network (GAN) for small molecule discovery.
+\textit{De novo} drug design with desired biological activities is crucial for developing novel therapeutics for patients.
+The drug development process is time and resource-consuming, and it has a low probability of success.
+Recent advances in machine learning and deep learning technology have reduced the time and cost of the discovery process and therefore, improved pharmaceutical research and development.
+In this paper, we explore the combination of two rapidly-developing fields with lead candidate discovery in the drug development process.
+First, Artificial intelligence has already been demonstrated to successfully accelerate conventional drug design approaches.
+Second, quantum computing has demonstrated promising potential in different applications, such as quantum chemistry, combinatorial optimizations, and machine learning.
+This manuscript explores hybrid quantum-classical generative adversarial networks (GAN) for small molecule discovery.
 We substituted each element of GAN with a variational quantum circuit (VQC) and demonstrated the quantum advantages in the small drug discovery.
-Utilizing a VQC in the noise generator of GAN to generate small molecules achieves better physicochemical properties and performance in the goal-directed benchmark than the classical counterpart.
-Moreover, we demonstrate the potential of a VQC with only tens of learnable parameters in the generator of GAN to generate small molecules, which is a more complex problem than other quantum computing applications.
-In the end, we also demonstrate the quantum advantage of a VQC in the discriminator of GAN.
+Utilizing a VQC in the noise generator of a GAN to generate small molecules achieves better physicochemical properties and performance in the goal-directed benchmark than the classical counterpart.
+Moreover, we demonstrate the potential of a VQC with only tens of learnable parameters in the generator of GAN to generate small molecules.
+We also demonstrate the quantum advantage of a VQC in the discriminator of GAN.
 In this hybrid model, the number of learnable parameters is significantly less than the classical ones, and it can still generate valid molecules.
-The hybrid model with only tens of training parameters in the quantum discriminator outperforms the MLP-based one in terms of generated molecule properties and KL-divergence.
+The hybrid model with only tens of training parameters in the quantum discriminator outperforms the MLP-based one in terms of both generated molecule properties and the achieved KL divergence.